Skip to main content

 kameleoonSimulationShortURLShort URL of the simulation.1 hour

-kameleoonSimulationVisitorDataContains all the (virtual) data about the visitor and his visits for simulation.1 hour
+kameleoonSimulationVisitorDataContains all the (virtual) data about the visitor and their visits for simulation.1 hour

 Data stored in the Session Storage